Disclaimer: I do not own The X Files, or any of the characters, I'm just a faithful fan.

 Mulder couldn't speak for a moment; he was in a state of shock and bewilderment.
 The man delivered his final demand.

 "Find the boy and call this number when you have him.
-Deliver him to us, as we instruct, and your wife will be returned to you unharmed."
+Deliver him to us, as per our instructions, and your wife will be returned to you unharmed."

-The call was then disconnected.
-Mulder fell backwards against the wall and slid down to the floor.
+Mulder stumbled back against the wall and slid down to the floor.